-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 4.1 Community and Stakeholder Engagement : Charters There is currently no requirement for local governments to have a specific engagement charter or policy.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 4.1 Community and Stakeholder Engagement t Charters There is currently no requirement for local governments to have a specific engagement charter or policy.
 Many local governments have introduced charters or policies for how they will engage with their community.
 Other States have introduced a specific requirement for engagement charters.
 It is proposed to introduce a requirement for local governments to prepare a community and stakeholder engagement charter which sets out how local government will communicate processes and decisions with their community.
 A model Charter would be published to assist local governments who wish to adopt a standard form.
-Supported 4.2 Ratepayer Satisfaction Surveys (Band 1 and 2 local governments only) Many local governments already commission independent surveying consultants to hold a satisfaction survey of residents/ratepayers.
+City of Belmont Response: Supported.
+4.2 Ratepayer Satisfaction Surveys (Band 1 a nd 2 local governments only) Many local governments already commission independent surveying consultants to hold a satisfaction survey of residents/ratepayers.
 These surveys provide valuable data on the performance of local governments.
 It is proposed to introduce a requirement that every four years, all local governments in bands 1 and 2 hold an independently-managed ratepayer satisfaction survey.
 Results would be required to be reported publicly at a council meeting and published on the local government's website.
 All local governments would be required to publish a response to the results.
-Supported 4.3 Introduction of Preferential Voting The current voting method for local government elections is first past the post.
+City of Belmont Response: Supported.
+4.3 Introduction of Preferential Voting 4.3 Introduction of Preferential Voting The current voting method for local government elections is first past the post.
 The existing first-past-the-post does not allow for electors to express more than one preference.
 The candidate with the most votes wins, even if that candidate does not have a majority.
-Preferential voting better captures the precise intentions of voters and as a result to replace the current first past the post system in local government elections.
+Preferential voting is proposed be adopted as the method to replace the current first past the post system in local government elections.
 In preferential voting, voters number candidates in order of their preferences.
 Preferential voting is used in State and Federal elections in Western Australia (and in other states).
 This provides voters with more choice and control over who they elect.
-Supported although it may allow more Political Party activity.
+City of Belmont Response: Not supported.
+First past the post voting is preferred.